The Uncertainty Principle and Classical Amplitudes: Classical Spin Colour Dynamics from the Eikonal

 where all operators have been replaced with scalar functions, at the expense of introducing Poisson brackets.
 The notation is

 We emphasise that $\{ \cdot, \cdot \}_\textrm{B.H.}$ is \emph{not} a Poisson bracket: it is simply convenient notation for the commutator structure in equation~\eqref{eq:BHlemma}.

-In this form, the eikonal has also become a scalar function $\chi(x_\perp,s; \langle w \rangle)$ which now depends on the expectation value of operators, eg Pauli-Lubanski $\langle w \rangle$ (and/or in the Yang-Mills case, the colour).
+In this form, the eikonal has also become a scalar function $\chi(x_\perp,s; \langle w \rangle, \ldots)$ which now depends on the expectation value of operators, eg Pauli-Lubanski $\langle w \rangle$ (and/or in the Yang-Mills case, the colour).
 We can therefore perform the $x$ and $q$ integrals by stationary phase, following precisely the methods of section~\ref{sec:conservativeImpulse}.
 The stationary phase conditions are

-We now note that $\chi$ is now potentially a linear function of $x_\perp^\mu$ and so $q^\mu_*$ need not point only along $x_\perp^\mu$, and will in general point along some other direction in the plane perpendicular to $\tilde{p}_1$ and $\tilde{p}_2$.
+Note again that the scalar eikonal depends on variables other than $x_\perp$ which we have suppressed.
+Because of this additional dependence, $q^\mu_*$ need not be proportional to $x_\perp^\mu$, and will in general point along some other direction in the plane perpendicular to $\tilde{p}_1$ and $\tilde{p}_2$.
 The final result for the out state is then

 We can evaluate $\bra{\psi}S^\dagger$ on the stationary phase too, which results in

 such that

 The Baker-Hausdorff lemma in the form of equation~\eqref{eq:bhlemma2} immediately tells us how to expand the Poisson bracket, leading to a neat expression for the change in $\cl{O}_1$